jdextraze/go-gesclient/README.md

 ### Known issues

-* SSL connection are not working
+* None at the moment

 ## Getting started